 There is also the possibility that the child belonged to an unwed mother, which would have carried with it a stigma so deep that the mother could never shake it.
 Women who conceived children out of wedlock were excluded from society and seen as stained with sin.
 Their children fared no better, as a child known to be born outside of marriage was thought to carry the mother’s sin for life.
 Such children were sometimes taken from their mothers and raised by nuns in orphanages or “mother and baby” homes.
 The form of exclusion varied over time, but the stigma lingered in a deeply Catholic country and only in recent years has it been treated as a scandal rather than a dirty secret to be buried.
 Though it is gruesome and callous by our modern sensibilities to dump a stillborn baby in the sea, a century ago it wouldn’t have been unthinkable.

 Because we live in comfortable times, it is easy to see birth and death as opposite, but in 1904, they would have been more closely intertwined.
 We forget today that birth was once perilous for mother and child alike.
-Joyce was interested in portraying a naturalistic view of Dublin life, as opposed to the idealistic view of someone like William Butler Yeats, and death is part of that life.
+Joyce was interested in portraying a naturalistic view of Dublin life, and death is part of that life.

 The cords of all link back, strandentwining cable of all flesh.
 That is why mystic monks.
 Will you be as gods?
 Gaze in your omphalos.
 Hello!
 Kinch here.
 Put me on to Edenville.
 Aleph, alpha: nought, nought, one.